 We promote creating working environments that enable our employees to strike a balance between their work and their private lives.
 As well as enabling employees to adapt their working patterns in line with events in their lives, we make every effort to establish and continually improve a range of support schemes so that employees can advance their careers and take on challenging jobs.

-Having established an exploratory committee on reducing working hours, consisting of both labour and management, we are working to reduce out-of-hours work and encourage employees to take paid leave, in line with actual operations at each of our facilities.
+In an effort to reduce long work hours on a companywide scale, we have established an exploratory committee on reducing working hours, consisting of both labor union and management.
+We are also working to reduce out-of-hours work and encourage employees to take paid leave, in line with actual operations at each of our facilities.

 Our union shop scheme enables us to share information and exchange opinions between labor and management on a regular basis.
-Our biannual Labor-Management Conference in particular is aimed at establishing a shared direction in the interests of sustainable growth for the future, through active debate covering subjects such as recent issues, strategies and policies in each sector.
+Our biannual Labor-Management Conference in particular is aimed at strengthening solidarity through active debate, covering subjects such as recent issues, strategies and policies in each sector, and establishing a shared direction in the interests of sustainable growth for the future.
 We also make sure that there is sufficient time to carefully explain and consult on measures such as business restructuring.
-As of the end of March 2016, the number of union members amongst those directly employed by Mitsubishi Materials (including employees on assignment) stood at 3,354.
-Including group companies, the total number of members was 6,823.
+As of the end of March 2018, the number of union members amongst those directly employed by Mitsubishi Materials (including employees on assignment) stood at 3,616.
+Including group companies, the total number of members was 7,276.